effectfully-ou/sketches/denotational-approximations/README.md

 > On the other hand, I'm not willing to give up on `PutPut` as it forms the backbone of reasoning about code written with lens and determining the canonical nature of the combinators we supply. -- Edward Kmett

-but I'm not yet convinced that supposed laws for monadic lenses are of the same importance, so I disagree with the folllowing sentiment:
+but I'm not yet convinced that supposed laws for monadic lenses are of the same importance, so I do not agree currently with the following sentiment:

 > the above situation [no laws for monadic lenses] ultimately killed any expression of a "monadic lens."